Rajaryan-webdev/NGO/README.md

 # NGO
-It,s a NGO website for dogs
+It's a NGO website for dogs